dkwolf1/hass-security/README.md

   --device=/dev/sda \
   --device=/dev/sdb \
   -e COLLECTOR_API_ENDPOINT=http://SCRUTINY_WEB_IPADDRESS:8080 \
-  --name scrutiny-collector \
+  --name hass-security-collector \
-  ghcr.io/analogj/scrutiny:master-collector
+  ghcr.io/analogj/hass-security:master-collector
 ```

 ## Manual Installation (without-Docker)

-While the easiest way to get started with [Scrutiny is using Docker](https://github.com/AnalogJ/scrutiny#docker),
+While the easiest way to get started with [Hass-Security is using Docker](https://github.com/hass-security/hass-security#docker),
 it is possible to run it manually without much work.
 You can even mix and match, using Docker for one component and
 a manual installation for the other.